aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

 ## Setup

 ### 0. Cloning and installation
-- [ ] After cloning this repo, install dependencies with `npm install`
+- [ ] After cloning this repo, install dependencies with `npm install`, and start the dev server with `npm run dev`
   <details style="padding-left: 2em">
     <summary>More about getting started</summary>